magnars/s.el/README.md

 `string-prefix-p`.
 Now you're starting out slightly confused, then have to go somewhere else to dig for the command you were looking for.

-The wrapping functions serves as both documentation for existing functions and makes for a consistent API.
+The wrapping functions serve as both documentation for existing functions and makes for a consistent API.

 ## Contribute